bergsans/archaize-js/text/7_on_variable_declarations.md

 -------------------------------------------------------------------------------------
 1) Immutability can also - in modern JavaScript - be accomplished with the `freeze` method of Object.
-It is, however, possible to the same in ES5 by use of the `defineProperty` in Object.
+It is, however, possible to the same in ES5 by use of the `defineProperty` in Object.prototype.
 Setting the change-is-possible-flags to false, would include more of a ceremony though.